ufuksfk/ufuksfk.com/src/content/projects/project-3.md

 - Database: PostgreSQL for efficient data storage and retrieval.
 - AI Integration: TensorFlow for machine learning models powering recipe recommendations.

-> Ethan Donovan possesses a rare blend of technical expertise and creative flair.
+> Ufuk Safak possesses a rare blend of technical expertise and creative flair.
 They skillfully transformed our vague ideas into a visually stunning and highly functional website.
 The end result exceeded our expectations, and we continue to receive compliments on the design and user experience.

 ## Outcome